-The Texas Rangers selected Texas native Josh Jung with the 8th overall pick of the 2019 first year player draft.
+The Texas Rangers selected Texas native Josh Jung with the 8th overall pick of the 2019 draft.

 Jung becomes the first College level player that the Rangers select with their first round pick since 2008.

 This year, in 209 at-bats his batting average was .335 with an on-base percentage of .474.
 His slugging percentage was .603 making his OPS 1.077.
 He hit 11 home runs and drove in 53.

 In 2018, he was even better.
 His batting average was .392 with an on base percentage of .491.
 Jung’s slugging percentage was .639 and his OPS was 1.130 in 263 at bats.
 He hit 12 home runs and had 80 RBI.